estnafinema0/Simple-Clienet-Server/README.md

 gcc -Wall client.c -o client
 ```

-## Usage
+Now you have two executables: `server` and `client`.

+## How to Use It

 ### 1. Start the Server
-In a first terminal run the server on a chosen port (any number from 1024 to 49151):
+Start first terminal and start the server on your favorite port number from 1024 to 49151 (let’s say 5000):
 ```bash
 ./server 5000
 ```
-The server will wait for an incoming connection.
+The server will wait for a client to connect.

 ### 2. Start the Client
 In a second terminal (or on another machine), start the client by specifying the server hostname (IP) and the same port: